PSPdisp [Current version: 0.4]

-This program package lets you use a Playstation Portable as an additional monitor in Windows.
+This program package enables the use of a Playstation Portable as an additional monitor in Windows.
 You can also remotely send keyboard and mouse commands to the PC.
 The newest version implements sound streaming, too.

 Installation